nuitrcs/rworkshops/README.md

 [R/Stata Comparison](http://www.princeton.edu/~otorres/RStata.pdf) from Princeton's Data & Statistical Services

-[R for SAS and SPSS Users](https://drive.google.com/file/d/0B4mP5kf41BrmYkxkdmdRdWFibDA/view) is an early, condensed version of a book by the same name, from Bob Muenchen of <a href="https://www.r4stats.com">r4stats.com</a>
+[R for SAS and SPSS Users](https://r4stats.com/books/free-version/) is a book by Bob Muenchen of <a href="https://www.r4stats.com">r4stats.com</a>

-[The Tidynomicon: R for Python Programmers](https://gvwilson.github.io/tidynomicon/) by Greg Wilson; may be helpful for those coming to R from other C-derived programming languages as well.
+[The Tidynomicon: R for Python Programmers](https://third-bit.com/tidynomicon/) by Greg Wilson; may be helpful for those coming to R from other C-derived programming languages as well.

 [Matlab/R Reference](http://www.math.umaine.edu/~hiebeler/comp/matlabR.pdf): from David Hiebeler of the University of Maine.